eliassona/bitcoinrpc/README.md

 First install bitcoin core somewhere in your path i.e /usr/bin.
-If you want to use bitcoinrpc with default settings add/edit the file bitcoin.conf (on mac located in ~/Library/Application Support/Bitcoin) with the following:
+I added the following password to bitcoin.conf (on mac located in ~/Library/Application Support/Bitcoin) with the following:
 ```bash
 rpcpassword=tjabba
 ```

+It probably works without password, but that hasn't been tested.
+The code below uses the atom config which contains a map with the default settings for user, password and url.

 Start bitcoind (using regtest mode here to be on the safe side)!